 Is Washington D.C.
 Public Transportation Good?

-From opulent restaurants to alluring malls and some of the nation’s most hallowed structures and monuments, Washington D.C. is still a frequently overlooked metropolitan wonderland.
+Washington, D.C. is still a frequently overlooked metropolitan wonderland, from opulent restaurants to alluring malls and some of the nation’s most hallowed structures and monuments.
 But what about its public transportation?

 Washington D.C.
 MetroRail

-Washington Light Rail provides reliable, safe, and clean transport service to more than 500,000 people throughout Washington, DC.
+Washington Light Rail provides reliable, safe, and clean transport services to more than 500,000 people throughout Washington, DC.

-Serving in 91 stations, including the stations outside of the District of Columbia (in both Maryland and Virginia, for example), MetroRail is the second busiest transport system in the entire United States.
+Serving 91 stations, including stations outside the District of Columbia (in Maryland and Virginia, for example), MetroRail is the second busiest transport system in the United States.

 Further, it has six coded rail lines: Green, Red, Blue, Orange, Silver, and Yellow.
-It is possible to travel between any two stations with only one transfer, thanks to the system’s ingenious layout.
+The system’s ingenious layout makes it possible to travel between any two stations with only one transfer.

 To travel via light rail, you need to purchase a fare.
 You can easily get one from rail stations, select retailers, or online from the comfort of your home.
 Prices vary based on the type of service, the ride’s length, and the time of day.
 Still, a single fare won’t cost you more than $3. $3!!!